razvandfilip/kexercises/README.md

 ### String

+1. Check if given string is a rotated palindrome or not <http://www.techiedelight.com/check-given-string-rotated-palindrome-not/> - `rotated-palindrome`
 1. Find all N-digit strictly increasing numbers (Bottom-Up and Top-Down Approach) <http://www.techiedelight.com/find-n-digit-strictly-increasing-numbers-bottom-top-approach/> - `n-digit`
 1. Inplace remove all occurrences of ‘AB’ and ‘C’ from the string <http://www.techiedelight.com/inplace-remove-all-occurrences-ab-c-string/> - `inplace-remove`
 1. Determine if two strings are anagram or not <http://www.techiedelight.com/determine-if-two-strings-are-anagram-or-not/> - `anagrams`